 Wisconsin has legalized hemp and CBD, but the state hasn’t finalized it’s hemp regulations.
 CBD products are legal, but accessibility is in question.
 State laws could change as Wisconsin irons out its hemp agriculture plans.

 Wyoming removed hemp and CBD from its Controlled Substances Act and otherwise aligns with federal rule in every way.
 The state prohibits certain types of CBD from being made and sold in the state, but most laws don’t affect consumers.

 Local laws may impact CBD availability at local stores, and in many cases, it may be difficult to find local CBD products that you can trust.
 While this may not be the case for hemp-friendly, well-regulated states, it is the case for the majority of states in the country.

 Luckily, you aren’t limited to your local supply.
 The USPS has declared that CBD is legal to ship through the mail, and many consumers find better quality products when shopping online.

 Buying CBD online, from any state, allows you an opportunity to thoroughly review a brand before you buy.
 Although state regulations are often scarce, the best CBD brands will provide third-party testing and manufacturing information before you buy.
 Plus, buying online helps you access many different types of CBD products, including those that may not be available in local stores.

-At Vida Optima, we proudly ship high-quality, full-spectrum CBD products to all 50 states.
+At Vida Optima, we proudly ship high-quality, full-spectrum CBD products to all states where CBD is legal.
 You can read more about our quality promise and manufacturing process, or jump straight into shopping our CBD collection.